H2OKing89/node-red_home_automation/weather_flow/README.md

 4. **Customize filtering** (e.g., target counties, time windows) in the config sections.
 5. **Deploy your flow** and test with sample NWS alert payloads.

+These function nodes are designed to be used in Node-RED flows for:

+- Receiving and processing weather alerts from Home Assistant or NWS feeds
+- Filtering, formatting, and prioritizing alerts for different notification channels
+- Sending TTS announcements to speakers and mobile devices
+- Managing notification timing and duplicate suppression

 ## Customization

 - **Target Counties:**